SandsDX

 Signals are dynamic indicators of buying intent, organizational change, or risk: leadership changes, funding announcements, job postings, tech stack changes, compliance events, growth indicators, engagement behaviors.

 Filter-only targeting produces static lists with no timing intelligence.
-You cannot distinguish companies actively seeking solutions from those with no near-term need.
-Research indicates 97% of B2B buyers research vendor websites before engaging sales.
+You can’t tell which companies are actively looking for solutions and which have no near-term need.
+Research shows 97% of B2B buyers research vendor websites before engaging sales.
+If you’re not reading the signals, you’re guessing at timing.

 • 40% to 50% higher conversion rates when engaging accounts showing buying intent

-• Shorter sales cycles by entering conversations at the right moment
+• Shorter sales cycles because you enter conversations at the right moment

-• Higher response rates because outreach addresses current needs
+• Higher response rates because outreach addresses a current need

-• Reduced waste on accounts with no near-term purchasing timeline
+• Less waste on accounts with no near-term purchasing timeline

 POV: Filters define your addressable universe.
-Signals identify who within that universe is worth pursuing this quarter.
-The combination creates precision that neither approach achieves alone.
+Signals tell you who in that universe is worth pursuing this quarter.
+You need both together.

 Clay combines firmographic filters with behavioral and situational signals in a single workflow.
 The platform integrates with 150+ data providers, uses waterfall logic for maximum data coverage, applies AI-powered research to extract custom signals, and triggers actions based on signal detection.